Atlas Air-Feed Folder Helps University Transition to More Digital Printing

 Capacity: Input and Output

 One of the primary features of the Atlas Folder is its continuous feeding ability, along with continuous output.
 Whedon said their old tabletop folder was friction feed and didn’t have the sheet capacity to match the Atlas with its continuous feeding.
-The air-feed table of the Atlas can hold a paper stack up to 2.25″, and with bottom Atlas with logofeeding, it can be reloaded on-the-fly with no interruptions.
+The air-feed table of the Atlas can hold a paper stack up to 2.25″, and with bottom feeding, it can be reloaded on-the-fly with no interruptions.
 Plus, its compact design places the outfeed conveyor on the same side as the infeed, making it easy for operators to load and unload from a single position.

 Durability